SamuelMasters/play-store/README.md

 ### Home
 - This is the front-page of the site.
-It contains links to filtered product lists which the user can browse.
-It was originally intended to have a front-page image with a carousel, however this could not be implemented before submission.
+It contains links to product lists which the user can browse.
+It was also originally intended to have a front-page image with a carousel, however the decision was made to replace this with a simple controller graphic instead.
-- Clicking the platform selectors bring the user to a page with a list of products pertaining to the platform they selected.
+- Clicking the platform selectors bring the user to a page with a list of products pertaining to the platform they selected, and selecting the 'All Products' selector brings them to a full, unfiltered list of products.

 <details><summary>Example</summary>
 <img src="docs/readme/home.jpg">